El

 Saturday, 19 May 2007

 Today Olaf published the second checklist in the scope of the HIG Hunting Session - it is about Text and Fonts.
 Just like last week, we ask users of the KDE 4 Alpha release to review applications along checklists and report infringements in the bug tracking system.
+More details in the weekly dot article!
 Read More

 KDE4 Usability Review Cycle & HIG Hunting Season